theanam/webrtc-test-suite/README.md

 ***
 This package is released under the MIT license, feel free to contribute.

-made with 🖤 and JavaScript.
+made with 🖤 and JavaScript by Anam Ahmed.